jkr/notmuch-client/README.md

 notmuch-client
 ==============

-A client wrapper for notmuch.
+A client wrapper for the [notmuch mail system](http://notmuchmail.org).

 The aims of notmuch-client
 --------------------------